flaviovs/pluca/README.md

     >>> pluca.cache.remove('mod')

-Notice that removing a cache does not remove all its children:
+Notice that removing a cache does not remove its children:

     >>> pluca.cache.add('a.b', 'file')
     >>> pluca.cache.add('a.b.c', 'file')